Skip to main content

 Application Checklist:

 1. Become a member of SPLKA or renew your existing membership.
-Please visit our Members page for more information.
+Please visit our Members page for more information and the membership application and online payment portal.

-3. Resident Keeper applicants: Pay the Resident Keeper Fee, you can do this online at the bottom of this page.
+3. Resident keeper applicants: Make your Resident Keeper Fee payment; you can do this online at the bottom of this page.

-4. First-time applicants only: Submit a brief summary of past or current volunteer/work experiences and any special skills as well as two (2) letters of reference to office@splka.org.
+4. First-time applicants only: Submit a summary of your volunteer and work experiences, two letters of reference, and background check results (if applicable) to office@splka.org.

 Please Choose